Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Estimating Customer Patience with Silent Abandonment

-Going back to Table \ref{tbl:AvPatience}, we notice the large bias missing data generates in the estimations.
-When we ignore both silent abandonment and missing data by regarding all uncertain silent abandonment ($M=0$) as service ($C_{1}$=1) and by estimating customer patience using either Method 1 or Method 2, we overestimate patience by twice or more (rows 2 and 3 of Table \ref{tbl:AvPatience}).
-Note that this is the current practice of many companies.
+Going back to Table \ref{tbl:AvPatience}, we notice the large bias that missing data generates in the estimations.
+When we ignore both silent abandonment and missing data by regarding all uSab ($M=0$) as service ($C_{1}$=1) and by estimating customer patience using either Method 1 or 2, we overestimate patience by twice or more (rows 2 and 3 of Table \ref{tbl:AvPatience}).
+Note that this is many companies' current practice.
 They use Method 1 (row 2) while ignoring the concept of silent abandonment that creates left-censoring and missing data.
 A more advanced company may have a better understanding of its system and an awareness of silent abandonment.
-However, if it is still unaware of the existence of missing data, it will consider all of the conversations in class $M=0$ to be silent-abandonment conversations ($C_{3}=1$) and apply either Method 1 (i.e., and ignore left-censoring) or Method 2 (i.e., and not ignore the left-censoring).
-In both cases it underestimates customer willingness to wait (rows 4 and 5).
+However, if it is still unaware of the existence of missing data, it will consider all conversations in class $M=0$ to be Sab conversations ($C_{3}=1$) and apply either Method 1 (ignoring left-censoring) or Method 2 (not ignoring the left-censoring).
+In both cases, it underestimates customer willingness to wait (rows 4 and 5).